AMRHall/NMRshuttle/TopSpin/Installation notes.md

 ### 2.1.
 Install Pyserial
 Enter the following command into the terminal window:

-`python3.6 pip install --user PySerial`
+`python3.6 -m pip install --user PySerial`

 (Note that this will only install for the current user.
 To install for all users, root permisions are required)